contentauth/c2pa-python/docs/native-resources-management.md

     P->>P: frees the native pointer normally
 ```

-Both `_cleanup_resources()` and the consumed teardown take this branch.
-Neither simply skips the work: they null the handle and mark the object `CLOSED` so the child cannot go on to use it or try to free it later.
-Mutating the child's copy has no effect on the parent's, which is untouched and still valid.
+Both `_cleanup_resources()` and the consumed teardown take this branch, and neither simply skips the work: they null the handle and mark the object `CLOSED`, so the child cannot go on to use or free it later.
+Mutating the child's copy has no effect on the parent's, which stays untouched and valid.

 `_teardown()` checks `is_foreign_process()` before taking `_op_lock`, not after, so the foreign-process branch never tries to acquire a lock in the child.
-The lock itself would raise there anyway (see [Locking and in-flight tracking](#locking-and-in-flight-tracking)), but `_teardown()` needs to finish its cleanup rather than raise.
-Therefore, it settles the fork case first and only reaches for the lock once it knows this process owns the pointer.
+The lock itself would raise there anyway (see [Locking and in-flight tracking](#locking-and-in-flight-tracking)), but `_teardown()` needs to finish cleanup rather than raise, so it settles the fork case first and only reaches for the lock once it knows this process owns the pointer.

-The memory the child skips is not lost for good.
-A child that calls `exec()` replaces its address space; a child that exits has its memory reclaimed by the OS.
-Even a long-lived child (a `multiprocessing` worker using the fork start method) retains at most the objects it inherited at fork time, which is a bounded, one-off amount rather than a growing leak.
-Anything the child allocates itself carries the child's own PID and is freed normally.
+The memory the child skips is not lost for good: a child calling `exec()` replaces its address space, and a child that exits has its memory reclaimed by the OS.
+Even a long-lived child, a `multiprocessing` worker using the fork start method, retains at most the objects it inherited at fork time, a bounded, one-off amount rather than a growing leak.
+Anything it allocates itself carries its own PID and is freed normally.

 > [!NOTE]
-> `is_foreign_process()` returns `False` when no owner PID was ever recorded, so an object that somehow missed the stamp is cleaned up as before rather than leaking silently.
+> `is_foreign_process()` returns `False` when no owner PID was ever recorded, so an object that missed the stamp is cleaned up as before rather than leaking silently.

 ## Which method to use when?